Obama, UK's Cameron hit the diplomatic treadmill

-CAMP ROUND MEADOW, Maryland (Reuters) - U.S. President Barack Obama and British Prime Minister David Cameron resorted to a spot of treadmill diplomacy to tackle the world’s problems on Saturday, sweating over the euro zone debt crisis while working out at the gym.
+CAMP ROUND MEADOW, Md., May 19 (Reuters) - U.S. President Barack Obama and British Prime Minister David Cameron resorted to a spot of treadmill diplomacy to tackle the world’s problems on Saturday, sweating over the euro zone debt crisis while working out at the gym.

 Obama chose an unusual spot for an early-morning bilateral meeting with Cameron on the sidelines of a summit of the Group of Eight major economies at the U.S. presidential retreat at Camp David, Maryland.